-Today we all rely on bottled water and tap water that only a few of us know how to filter rainwater.
+Today we all rely on bottled water and tap water, and only a few of us know how to filter rainwater.
 Learn this survival skill as an essential method for collecting clean water.

 RELATED: DIY Rainwater Collection System

 Filtering Rainwater Collection Using the Old Method

 Importance of Rainwater as a Clean Water Source

 Rainwater is an abundant source of water for any domestic and agricultural need and can be harvested easily.
 However, filtering rainwater can be difficult and costly in modern times.